Outsourced CFO: How Businesses Control and Understand Their Finances

 As an outsourced CFO, Mike Goossen can provide your organization with insights into your organization’s financial health, cash-flow monitoring, and financial reporting and planning.

-As a former salaried CFO and now an outsourced CFO, Mike Goossen understands the difficult decisions you as a business owner, CEO, or HR manager are having to make every day.
+As a former salaried CFO and now an outsourced CFO, Mike Goossen understands the difficult strategic decisions you as a business owner, CEO, or HR manager are having to make every day.

 Decisions which will have a financial impact on your company and on the employees who will need to work side by side with each other.